jlee056/F26-ECSE395-jcl212/Lab 2/esp32_basics.md

 **3. If you associated medium/high difficulty with this assignment, what aspect did you find the most difficult?**

 Getting the board to connect.
-The code was the easy part — the hard part was that my laptop would not talk to the ESP32 at all.
+The code was the easy part.
+The hard part was that my laptop would not talk to the ESP32 at all.
 First it was the cable: the one I started with was charge-only, so the board powered up and looked fine while no serial port ever appeared.
-Once I swapped to a data cable the board showed up as `/dev/cu.usbserial-5A6C0426991`, but the upload still failed with `Resource busy` and then `Failed to connect`, because PlatformIO was pointed at the wrong port — it had auto-selected one of my Mac's Bluetooth ports instead of the ESP32.
+Once I swapped to a data cable the board showed up as `/dev/cu.usbserial-5A6C0426991`, but the upload still failed with `Resource busy` and then `Failed to connect`, because PlatformIO was pointed at the wrong port, it had auto-selected one of my Mac's Bluetooth ports instead of the ESP32.
 I had to select the correct `usbserial` port before it would upload.